webb/niem-metamodel/README.md

 A metamodel for NIEM.

+# Terminology:

 Primarily uses terms from RDFS and OWL.

 - Model
     - an entire data model, profile, EIEM, or release.
+- ObjectProperty
+- Class - maps to XSD complex types
+    - from RDFS
 - Datatype
     - from rdfs:Datatype
     - maps to XSD simple types
-- DatatypeProperty
-    - from
-- ObjectProperty
-- Class - maps to XSD complex types
-    - from RDFS
+- DataProperty
 - SubClassOf
 - SubPropertyOf

+# Versioning

+- Later:
+    - include a "Release" object, that identifies a set of namespaces.
+    - include versioning info, identifying relationships between versions of components
+    - include some kind of object that represents the concept of a namespace across multiple versions (e.g., the Justice domain /in general/).

 Constraning facets: <https://www.w3.org/TR/xmlschema-2/#rf-facets>